Stop Blushing over Rosacea and Facial Redness

 - Barrier-repairing moisturizers

-Just as skin types vary, so do the treatments for rosacea.
+Just as skin types vary, so do the treatments for this skin disease.
 Depending on the type of rosacea you have, it is important to seek an expert opinion to help minimize flare-ups and to determine the treatment uniquely formulated for your skin.
-It’s important to identify factors and ingredients that trigger your rosacea outbreaks.
+It’s important to identify factors and ingredients that trigger flare-ups.

 - Topical creams